 - 1-3/4″ x 3/4″ (4 pieces)

 Thank you so much for hopping with the Stampin’ Pretty Pals today!
-Please take a minute to mark your calendar for our next hop on January 10, 2018.
 Now hop along using the Blog Hop Line-up below.
 Don’t forget to leave us a comment.
 We really like that.

 Blog Hop Line-up: